ric2b/Vivaldi-browser/chromium/mojo/edk/embedder/README.md

 Having internal Mojo IPC support initialized is pretty useless if you don't have any message pipes spanning the process boundary.
-Fortunately, this is made trivial by the EDK: `PendingProcessConnection` has a `CreateMessagePipe` method which synthesizes a new solitary message pipe endpoint for your immediate use, while also generating a magic token string that can be exchanged for the other end of the pipe via `mojo::edk::CreateChildMessagePipe`.
+Fortunately, this is made trivial by the EDK: `OutgoingBrokerClientInvitation` has an `AttachMessagePipe` method which synthesizes a new solitary message pipe endpoint for your immediate use, and attaches the other end to the invitation such that it can later be extracted by name by the invitee from the `IncomingBrokerClientInvitation`.

-The token exchange can be done by the same process (which is sometimes useful), or by the process that is eventually connected via `Connect()` on that `PendingProcessConnection`.
-This means that you can effectively pass message pipes on the commandline by passing a token string.

 We can modify our existing sample code as follows: